iTwin/itwinjs-core/docs/learning/Glossary.md

 |**ViewState**|A TypeScript class in the frontend that holds a copy of the *state* of a [ViewDefinition]($backend).
 A [ViewState]($frontend) is modified by viewing operations (e.g. pan, zoom, rotate, etc.).
 There are a parallel set of subclasses of ViewState for the subclasses of ViewDefinition.
 |**WebGL**|A [JavaScript API](https://www.khronos.org/webgl/) for rendering into an HTML document via OpenGL.
 |**Webpack**|A tool for [bundling JavaScript applications](https://webpack.js.org/)
-|**Wire format**|The JSON representation of objects that must be used when transferring data to/from an iModelJs app.
+|**Wire format**|The JSON representation of objects that must be used when transferring data in iModelJs.
 See Props.